-The Enfield Pattern Room holds four different models of W.O.P.
+The original Enfield Pattern Room was transferred in 2001 to the Royal Armouries in Leeds.
+This research facility became the National Firearms Collection, which currently holds four different models of W.O.P.
 Miniature rifle.
-Of these, only the earliest is shown here.
+Of these, the most significant is shown here.

-The original Enfield produced prototype W.O.P. rifle with 7 round magazine - Ref: RB369 - image by courtesy of the Enfield Pattern Room
+The original Enfield produced prototype W.O.P. rifle with 7 round magazine - N.F.C.
+Ref: PR.5914 (RB369) - click for higher resolution

 In 1907 the L.S.A.Co. submitted a version with a five round magazine for assessment.
 In the same year, the L.S.A.
 Co. submitted a further rifle for inspection.
 This sample was fitted with a bolt modified to a new B.S.A.
 Co. patent.
 This example is marked with serial number 1.
 In 1909, B.S.A. manufactured their own magazine-fed rifle, again with a five round capacity; this rifle was fitted with the 1907 modified bolt (see below).
 Quite early in production, the fully military stocked single shot rifle was introduced, as illustrated above.
 It will be seen that most rifles up to 1909 were sporter length stocked , even the magazine-fed model.
 As first marketed, the rifle was mostly sold as a single shot version.
 Of the total contracted production by both companies of about 160,000 rifles ( of which nearly two-thirds was contracted to the B.S.A.
 Co.), only a few thousand magazine rifles are understood to have been manufactured.
 The totals of all configurations manufactured by both companies are difficult to determine.
 Most of the higher serial numbers seem to be in the 20,000 range for B.S.A.
 Even if these serial numbers started at 1 for each type, which appears not to be the case, then B.S.A.'s total manufacture alone would hardly have met their contract for 100,000 rifles.
 The onset of the First World War, whilst not initially halting production of these training rifles, latterly seriously affected it, since almost all arms production was switched to service weapons.